 You'll freefall at 200 km/h for approximately 35 seconds from 10,000 feet attached to an experienced instructor, enjoying incredible views and experiencing an adrenaline rush like no other - all to raise vital funds to support our work.

-We are currently trying to place our CARI Charity Collection Boxes in as many outlets as possible.
-If you know of any premises in your locality that might be prepared to take one of our boxes please contact firstname.lastname@example.org or phone 01 8308529.
+If you know of any premises in your locality that might be prepared to take one of our boxes please contact email@example.com or phone 01-8308529

 THE MARATHON FOR EVERYONE